 Promote interactions between different teams so that nobody feels on the fringes.
 Mix teams up.
 Use digital tools that enable people to understand their role in the organisation.
 Tools to help find and collaborate with others in quick and effective ways.
-Company-wide chat platforms and forums can also bring people together when the physical environment can't.
+Chat, video calls and Live broadcasts help video engagement to bring people together when the physical environment can't.

 Is there a wide age gap within the company?

 An imbalance of age and experience can lead to workplace isolation.
 In organisations where there are concentrations of age groups, people can feel isolated and unwelcome in professional or social situations.
 They may feel like they have no one to talk to and unable to relate to others.
 How can you give a helping hand to make people feel part of one united team?
 Can new technologies or working practices help bridge the gap?

 When you begin working in a new company, it's nice to feel like the company is making an effort to include you.
 It can be nerve-wracking and difficult to infiltrate a tight-knit group.
 If there are new employees in your office, extend a welcoming hand and help encourage the rest of the team to do so too.

 Video engagement is an authentic way to prevent workplace isolation

 Employers can help with the integration of employees so there's a sense of support and friendship between them.